SYNYC/7_Metis_DataEngineering/README.md

 # Data Engineering Project Proposal
+Recommending Similar Fashion Images with Deep Learning and Data Engineering

-### Question/Need
+#### Question/Need

 To use cloud computing and big data pipelines to create an E-commerce/Fashion Products Recommendation System based on the product images given.

 #### Data Description